What To Pack For Greece – Packing Lists For Every Season

 In terms of makeup, it’s really up to you.
 But remember that our climate is very warm.
 If your makeup is designed for colder weather it might not keep very well.
 Many women will find that mascara and lipstick are more than enough.

 Finally, if you are traveling from the US, washcloths are not a thing in Greece.
 In fact, I never knew they existed until I read about them in a travel forum.
-If it’s something that you need, just bring your own.
+If it’s something that you need, please bring your own.

 Can I bring medication to Greece?